NORTHERN VIRGINIA INDEPENDENT ATHLETIC CONFERENCE

 Legacy Christian Academy (LCA) was voted to Provisional Membership beginning in April 2021.

-Immanuel Christian School (ICS) was voted into the league June 2020.
+Immanuel Christian School (ICS) was voted into the league in June 2020.

 Veritas Collegiate Academy (VCA) withdrew from the league in June 2020.